Skip to Content

 If, after 10 to 20 minutes, water does not run clear, contact Utilities at 778-797-2246.

-Information icon Learn more about watermain flushing:
+Information icon Learn more about our flushing program

 Contact Us